Robin S Grenier

 Areas of Expertise:

-Robin S. Grenier, Ph.D. is an Associate Professor of Adult Learning in the Department of Educational Leadership and the Academic Director of the Graduate Certificate in College Instruction.
+Robin S. Grenier, Ph.D. is a Professor of Adult Learning in the Department of Educational Leadership and the Academic Director of the Graduate Certificate in College Instruction.
 She is a graduate of the University of Georgia and has worked as a high school English teacher and a training and educational consultant for school districts and non-profit organizations.
 Her research interests include: informal and experiential learning, museums as places of learning, expertise development, and qualitative inquiry.
 Away from UCONN Robin enjoys spending time exploring the wonders of New England and cheering on her daughter at hockey.

 The role of museum summer institutes in the personal and professional learning of educators.